ucsb-ds/ds1-f20/troubleshooting.md

 **Solution**: run the code cell that says `from client.api.notebook import Notebook` in it (in Lab01 this cell is in section `1.5 Submitting your work`).
 You will need to run this cell _every time_ you start a new Jupyter session or restart the kernel.

+## TypeError: 'float' object is not callable

+Alternatively, you might get `TypeError: 'int' object is not callable`.

+This error happens when the variable that we are trying to assign is not correctly defined, which means that something is off on the right side of the assignment sign.

+For example, in Python, we cannot write `y = 2x`, because `2` is a _literal_ and `x` is a _variable_, so we need to make sure that there is an operator between them, which in this case should be a multiplication.
+Re-writing the expression as `y = 2*x` fixes the error.

 -----

 ## Tab completion doesn't work